bhoomikasv07/Mini-Project-Python-/README.md

 __*Mini Project Collection in Python*__

-This repository contains a set of "beginner-friendly Python projects" that I built while learning programming.
+This repository contains a set of beginner-friendly Python projects that I built while learning programming.
 Each project demonstrates different concepts such as arithmetic operations, file handling, APIs, and simple automation.
 ---
 Projects Included:-